 - Conducts extensive research, including clinical trials to test new ways to prevent, detect and treat illness.

 OHSU is also Portland's largest employer and a statewide economic powerhouse.
-Our operations include three campuses, adult and children’s hospitals, and clinics across Oregon.
-We also have state-of-the-art research facilities, including the 320,000-square-foot Knight Cancer Research Building, which opened in 2018.
+Our operations include multiple campuses, adult and children’s hospitals, and clinics across Oregon.
+We also have state-of-the-art research facilities, including the 320,000-square-foot Knight Cancer Research Building.